123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 11. November - 1792
 12. December -1680

-In order to answer the last question, **"Are there any pizzas we should take of the menu, or any promotions we could leverage?"**, I ran this query:
+In addressing the final question, **"Are there any pizzas we should remove from the menu, or any promotions we could leverage?"**, I executed the following
+query:

 ```sql
 SELECT